 The easy trick to build your savings

 When your check hits your account, that money is deducted from one account and moved into another.
 You never even really see it.
-That gives you less in your account and you just make that work with your budget.
+That gives you less in your account, and you just make that work with your budget.
 By moving money into a savings account automatically, you never touch it.

-An added bonus of automating it is that you will not be tempted not to save.
+The bonus of automating it is that you will not be tempted not to save.
 You would have to go through steps to get that money back into your checking account.
 Most won’t do that.

 When you don’t see it, you won’t miss it.